kroitor/gjk.c/README.md

 A ( 1, -1) - B ( 3, 1 ) = ( 1 - 3,  -1 - 1 ) = ( -2, -2 )
 ```

 Resulting point `(-2, -2)` is exactly on the contour of our difference shape.
-If your initial points are opposite their difference will always be an outermost point of your resulting shape.
+If your initial points are opposite their difference will always be one of the outermost (*"external"*) points of your resulting shape.
 Also notice, that the distance between the resulting point `(-2, -2)` and the Origin corresponds exactly to the distance between two initial opposite points.
 THe left side of the picture shows our simulated world space.
 On the right is our 2D *Minkowski space*.
 Think of it as if it was an imaginary world of shape differences.
 By subtracting two points in one world we therefore obtain a new point in another world.
 It is also often called a *mapping* or *projection* of a real-world intersection into *Minkowski space* (into the world of differences).

 WORK IN PROGRESS, to be continued soon... )